ByteWizard750/SnapBill/README.md

-# SnapBill - Smart Receipt Management System
+# SnapBill - Smart Receipt Scanner & Bill Splitter

-SnapBill is a modern web application built with Django that helps users manage their receipts digitally.
-Upload receipts, track expenses, split bills, and share receipts with others - all in one place!
+SnapBill is a Django-based application that makes splitting bills from receipts effortless.
+Simply snap a photo of your receipt, and SnapBill will automatically read the items and prices using OCR (Optical Character Recognition), then help you split the bill among friends.

-## Features
+## Core Features

-- 📸 **Receipt Upload**: Upload receipt images and store them digitally
+- 📸 **Smart Receipt Scanning**: Take a photo or upload a receipt image
+- 🔍 **Automatic OCR**: Extract text, items, and prices using pytesseract
-- 💰 **Bill Splitting**: Easily split bills among multiple people
+- 💰 **Smart Bill Splitting**: Split bills equally or by specific items
-- 🔍 **Receipt History**: View and manage all your receipts in one place
-- 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
+- 📱 **Mobile-Friendly**: Works great on both desktop and mobile devices
-- 🔗 **Receipt Sharing**: Share receipts with others via unique links
-- 📊 **Item Tracking**: Track individual items and their prices
-- 🔒 **User Authentication**: Secure login and signup system

 ## Tech Stack

 - **Backend**: Django 5.0.2
+- **OCR Engine**: pytesseract
+- **Image Processing**: Pillow (PIL)
 - **Frontend**: HTML, CSS, JavaScript
-- **Database**: SQLite (default)
-- **Styling**: Bootstrap 5, Custom CSS
+- **Styling**: Bootstrap 5
-- **Icons**: Bootstrap Icons

 ## Installation